linode/docs/docs/websites/hosting-a-website-ubuntu-18-04/index.md

     - `ns4.linode.com`
     - `ns5.linode.com`

-9. Repeat steps 1-8 for each name-based virtual host you created earlier.
+1. Repeat steps 1-8 for each name-based virtual host you created earlier.

 You've now added DNS records for your website(s).
 Remember, DNS changes can take up to 48 hours to propagate through the Internet.
 Be patient!
 Once the DNS changes are completed, you will be able to access your website by typing the domain name in to your browser's address bar.

 ## Setting Reverse DNS

 You're almost finished!
 The last step is setting reverse DNS for your domain name.
+Visit our guide to [learn more about reverse DNS](/docs/networking/dns/configure-your-linode-for-reverse-dns/).

 1. Log in to the [Linode Manager](https://manager.linode.com).

-2. Click the **Linodes** tab.
+1. Click the **Linodes** tab.

-3. Select your Linode.
+1. Select your Linode.

-4. Click the **Remote Access** tab.
+1. Click the **Remote Access** tab.

-5. Select the **Reverse DNS** link, as shown below.
+1. Select the **Reverse DNS** link, as shown below.

     [![Select Reverse DNS link](951-hosting-3-1.png)](951-hosting-3-1.png)

-6. Enter the domain in the **Hostname** field, as shown below.
+1. Enter the domain in the **Hostname** field, as shown below.

     [![Enter domain in Hostname field](914-hosting-4-small.png)](915-hosting-4.png)

-7. Click **Look up**.
+1. Click **Look up**.
 A message appears, indicating that a match has been found.

-8. Click **Yes**.
+1. Click **Yes**.

 You have set up reverse DNS for your domain name.